What You Need To Know About Motorcycle Lane Splitting Laws In Illinois

 Thus, in case of an accident of this nature, make sure that a well-versed lawyer in motorcycle lane splitting laws handles your case from the beginning to the end.

-Impact To Your Compensation Claim
+Impact On Your Compensation Claim

 Splitting lanes can cause a serious motorcycle accident.
 This is the reason why it’s illegal for motorcyclists to lane-split in Illinois.
 These motorcycle lane splitting laws seek to prevent the occurrence of accidents.

 Consequently, if you happen to split lanes and you cause an accident in which you are injured, it will be difficult to get compensation.
-Your lawyer can do a great job of proving that the other driver was at fault by driving carelessly.
+Your lawyer can do a great job of proving that the other driver was at fault for driving carelessly.
 However, the defense will rush to accuse you of breaking a critical traffic law.

 Since you have broken the law against lane splitting, it will be hard for you to defend yourself.
 Thus, because you violated a motorcycle splitting law, you’ll have to share a portion of the blame for the accident.